Amparo González-Ferrer (Spanish National Research Council, Madrid)

-Cris Beauchemin (French Institute for Demographic Studies, Paris), Michael Collyer (University of Sussex, Brighton), Joaquín Arango (Complutense University of Madrid), Marcela Cerrutti (Centre for Population Studies, Buenos Aires), Monica Serban (University of Bucharest), Oleksiy Pozniak (Ptoukha Institute for Demography and Social Studies, National Academy of Sciences of Ukraine), Miriam Boudraa (International Labour Organization, Geneva)
+Cris Beauchemin (French Institute for Demographic Studies, Paris), Michael Collyer (University of Sussex, Brighton), Joaquín Arango (Complutense University of Madrid), Marcela Cerrutti (Centre for Population Studies, Buenos Aires), Monica Serban (University of Bucharest), Oleksiy Pozniak (Ptoukha Institute for Demography and Social Studies, National Academy of Sciences of Ukraine), Miriam Boudraa (International Labour Organization, Geneva) and 26 researchers.

 TEMPORARY VS. PERMANENT MIGRATION

 The overall objective of the TEMPER project consists in providing a comprehensive assessment of the pros and cons of recent initiatives to promote circular migration, as an alternative to more traditional forms of temporary and permanent migration.
 These initiatives often rely on a poor understanding of the reasons why some migrants spontaneously return an circulate, and others do not.
 To overcome this lack of understanding, the TEMPER project will pursue three main objectives: